cyshen11/neo4j_recipe_reviews/markdown/question.md

 5. Chain of Influence: Trace the user_reputation or thumbs_up scores through the network.
 For a specific high-reputation user, what is the average thumbs_up count of the comments on the recipes they have also commented on?
 This measures their indirect influence on a recipe's overall engagement.

-6. Outlier Detection: Identify users who comment on a diverse range of recipes that have little to no commenter overlap with one another.
-This could point to users with eclectic tastes or those who are not part of any specific community.
+~~6.
+Outlier Detection: Identify users who comment on a diverse range of recipes that have little to no commenter overlap with one another.
+This could point to users with eclectic tastes or those who are not part of any specific community.~~ (Could not find user who fits this criteria)

 7. Community Bridging: Find users who have commented on recipes from two or more distinct user "tribes."
 These "bridge" users are critical for connecting different parts of the community and could be influential.